bcoromina/freemonad/README.md

- FreeMonad's Mission: Give me a type constructor F[_], a type A. And give me a Natural Transformation from F[_] to G[_] (where G is a Monad) and I will wrap F in a FreeMonad so you can use it like a Monad.
- Then you will compose your program in F and just before the eend of the world programInF.foldMap(NaturalTransformation) will give you a program in G.
- If G is cats's IO, you can run it with unsafeRunSync
+ This is an exercice in Scala to understand the FreeMonad concept.
  Based on Daniel Spiewak talk: https://www.youtube.com/watch?v=aKUQUIHRGec

+ FreeMonad's Mission:

+ Give me any type constructor F[_] and a way to transform it to a "true" Monad G (like IO in cats effects), and FreeMonad will act as an adapter for you to compose your programs in F[_] in a monadic style.

+ Then you will compose your program in FreeMonad[F[_]] and just before 'the end of the world' you will transform it into a program in G. If G is cats's IO, you can run it with unsafeRunSync.

 Other sources: